While caffeine is an essential part of coffee, some people just can’t handle it. For them, it’s a good idea to opt for decaffeinated coffee.

-Decaf coffee has its merits, although for coffee drinkers are often ridiculed variant.
+Decaf coffee has its merits, although coffee drinkers are often ridiculed for it.

 Most people drink coffee primarily for the sake of taste, but also to get the caffeine kick that comes with it.

 It can therefore be difficult to understand why you should drink coffee without caffeine.

 Caffeine-free coffee can be an advantage if you suffer from high blood pressure.